 Additionally, other companies appear to be making a strong push at online mapping looking to give users a competitive alternative to the dominant Google Maps.
 Microsoft and Nokia recently began a strategic partnership that saw them roll out a new shared mapping platform for Bing Maps and Nokia Maps that presents a different user experience than Google.
 Further, Apple appears to be mounting their own run at mapping considering their own purchases of mapping companies C3 Technologies, Poly9, and Placebase in previous years and their apparent search for mapping engineers, as pointed out by Gizmodo.

-It’s clear the online mapping sector is going through an evolution of sorts indicating it may not look the same in come the end of the year, 2 years from, and so on.
+It's clear the online mapping sector is going through an evolution of sorts indicating it may not look the same income at the end of the year, 2 years from, and so on.
 With these developments, two bigger questions result.
 First, how is the emergence of open source mapping impacting the sector, and second, how would a mapping service by Apple further impact the sector and SEO?
-Check back in tomorrow and I’ll address those two questions.
+Check back in tomorrow and I'll address those two questions.